meozz2109/my-source-code/README.md

 # *College Portfolios*
 * Currency Converter
 * Algorithm Illustration
-* Noughts And Crosses 64 board Game With AI
+* Noughts And Crosses 64 board And Chess With AI
-* Chess with AI
-* Fly Bus Clone
+* Restaurant Management App
 ## Currency Converter
 * This application 've been created by using Java Swing (pull or drop items).
 * With a purpose of converting a small amount of country currency among each others.